-The Policy Coordination Programs include the Regulatory and Environmental Analysis Branch, the Communications Branch, and the Governmental Relations Branch.
-These groups help to coordinate BRS activities in developing regulations and policies, communicating with diverse stakeholders, and interacting with domestic and foreign governments and institutions.
+The Policy Coordination Programs include the Policy, Program, and Regulatory Consultation Branch and the Communications Branch.
+These groups help to coordinate BRS activities in developing regulations and policies and communicating with diverse stakeholders.

-The Environmental Risk Analysis Programs (ERAP) include the Plants Branch, the Plant Pests and Protectants Branch, and the Office of National Environmental Policy Act (NEPA).
+The Biotechnology Regulatory Analysis Programs (BRAP) include the Plants Branch and the Plant Pests and Protectants Branch.
 Together, these branches address potential plant pest risk and environmental impacts of genetically engineered organisms on the human environment by conducting risk assessments of these products.
-ERAP has experts in scientific fields (e.g., plant pathology, botany, animal science, entomology, virology, ecology, environmental science, molecular biology, and biochemistry) who review permit applications, petitions for deregulation, potential permit infractions, and proposed regulatory changes.
+BRAP has experts in scientific fields (e.g., plant pathology, botany, animal science, entomology, virology, ecology, environmental science, molecular biology, and biochemistry) who review permit applications, petitions for deregulation, potential permit infractions, and proposed regulatory changes.

 Regulatory Operations Programs

 The Regulatory Operations Programs include five branches, the Compliance Assistance Branch, the Eastern Region Compliance Assurance Branch, the Western Region Compliance Assurance Branch, the Compliance Evaluation and Enforcement Branch, and the Permits and Program Services Branch.
 Collectively, these branches manage the administrative portion of notification acknowledgement and permit issuance for introductions of genetically engineered organisms; direct compliance inspections; respond to noncompliance incidents; and maintain records of notifications and permits, which can include field reports and compliance inspections.